soltanifarah/alx-zero_day/README.md

-This repository is dedicated to the `alx-zero_day` project
+This repository is dedicated to the `alx-zero_day` projectt